OpenBubbles/docs/docs/Setup/machardware.md

 ---
 # Hardware Info
 :::note
 OpenBubbles **REQUIRES** hardware info from genuine Apple hardware to function.
-OpenBubbles works **BEST** with Mac hardware information.
+OpenBubbles works **BEST** with Mac hardware information.Phone Number Registration is **NOT** required to use OpenBubbles.

 Minimum OS Version - High Sierra and above.
 :::